quintype/malibu/tutorial/custom-seo-metadata.md

 });
 ```

-The above customSeo object will overwrite all the metadata which you will pass in the object.
-For infinite story page you need to add _"customSeo"_ in _"storyPageLoadItems"_ function of _"<InfiniteStoryBase />"_.
+The above customSeo object will overwrite all the metadata which you will pass in this object using getCustomSeoMetadata(). getCustomSeoMetadata() function is to override the logic of metadata, or you can choose function name as per your wish.
+For infinite story page you need to add _customSeo_ in _storyPageLoadItems_ function of _<InfiniteStoryBase />_.

 ## Before customSeo